What to Write in a Mother’s Day Card for Grandma

 Brainstorming should be simple: Think about all of the qualities you love in your grandma and why you appreciate her.
 Then list them out in the order you want to talk about them.

 Okay, now it’s time to start writing.
 In addition to those traits you brainstormed, recall a favorite memory.
 Or talk about something you’ve learned from your grandma.
-Here are some examples of what to write in your Mother’s Day card to your grandma:
+Here are some examples of what to write to write grandma a happy Mother's Day:

 - You’ve been an amazing role model to me, and I hope to follow your example with my own children someday.